 Early Decision vs. Early Decision 2

-The only major difference between Early Decision and Early Decision 2 is the deadline.
-Early Decision deadlines generally fall around early November, so students will hear back from schools with a decision in mid-December.
+The major difference between Early Decision and Early Decision 2 is the deadline.
+Early Decision deadlines fall around early November, so students will hear back from schools in mid-December.
+Early Decision 2 deadlines fall around early January, with students getting admissions notifications in February.

 Considering that Early Decision 2 deadlines coincide with Regular Decision, students may choose their top school as their Early Decision 2 choice and apply to other schools through the regular admissions process.

-Who should apply for Early Decision 2?
+Who Should Apply for Early Decision 2?

-Early Decision 2 offers a good opportunity for students who either weren’t accepted for Early Decision or missed the regular deadlines.
+Early Decision 2 offers a good opportunity for students who weren’t accepted for Early Decision or missed the regular deadlines.

 Some schools also offer the option for students who applied for Regular Decision to switch to Early Decision 2 if the deadline has not passed.
 Students can email the admissions counselors at the individual schools to clarify their change.